-When it comes to estate planning, there are a few basic documents we all need – a will, a financial power of attorney, and a health care power of attorney or advanced care directive.
+When it comes to estate planning, there are basic documents we all need – a will, a financial power of attorney, and a healthcare power of attorney or advanced care directive.
 These documents are the cornerstone of any good estate plan.
-Beyond the basics though, are plans that involve trusts.
+Beyond the basics, though, are plans that involve trusts.
 While not everyone needs a trust, they are so flexible that they can be helpful in many circumstances.

 Most people are concerned about privacy in transfers of property that take place during life or death.
-Probate, which is the process overseen by the Probate Court that transfers assets from the person who dies to the appropriate person, is a public forum.
-Most papers filed with the Probate Court, including wills, death certificates, inventories, and accountings are open to public inspection.
-For that reason, it is important to some people to avoid the probate process.
+Probate, which is the process overseen by the Probate Court that transfers assets from the person who dies to the appropriate beneficiary, is a public forum.
+Many papers filed with the Probate Court, including wills, probate applications, and claims against the estate are open to public inspection (in Maine, the death certificate and some financial records may be unavailable for public viewing).
+With this kind of transparency, it is important to some people to avoid the probate process.

-Assets that are transferred to most trusts will not be subject to probate.
-Instead, the trust document will spell out what happens to the assets in the trust at death, and the trustee of the trust is charged with making sure that happens.
+Assets that are transferred to trusts will generally not be subject to probate.
+Instead, the trust document will outline what happens to the assets in the trust at death, and the trustee of the trust is charged with making sure that happens.
 Because the probate process is not needed to transfer these assets, the only people who are entitled to information about the trust and its terms, or the assets in the trust, are those who are involved.
-This is obviously better for those who are concerned about privacy.
+This is obviously a more private outcome than documents of public record.

 Professional Assistance in Case of Incompetence or Disability

 In addition to avoiding probate, revocable trusts can provide assistance with managing financial assets during incompetence or disability.
 Unfortunately, for many of us, there will come a time when we are no longer able or willing to manage our own affairs.
 If that happens, someone else needs to step in and take care of a range of tasks, from day-to-day bill payment, to income tax coordination, to investment management.